Suspect in shootings at Northern Calif. farms was employee - KESQ

 Aerial television images Monday showed police officers collecting evidence from a farm with dozens of greenhouses, which appeared to be the location where police found four dead.
 On Tuesday morning, police continued to block off the location.

-California was still reeling Tuesday from an attack on a Lunar New Year celebration in Monterey Park, just outside Los Angeles, that killed 11 and cast a shadow over an important holiday for many Asian-American communities.
+California was still reeling Tuesday from an attack on a Lunar New Year celebration in Monterey Park that killed 11 and cast a shadow over an important holiday for many Asian-American communities.
 Authorities are still seeking a motive for the Saturday shooting.

 “For the second time in recent days, California communities are mourning the loss of loved ones in a senseless act of gun violence,” President Joe Biden said Tuesday morning.
 “Even as we await further details on these shootings, we know the scourge of gun violence across America requires stronger action.”